 7. Hidden Fears

-Highly perceptive people are able to pick up on the hidden fears of others, even if they are not outwardly displayed.
-They can sense and detect emotions that may not be openly expressed, and they can recognize patterns in behavior that indicate a deeper underlying fear.
+Highly perceptive people can pick up on others’ hidden fears, even when they are not outwardly expressed.
+They can sense and detect emotions that may not be openly expressed, and they can recognise patterns in behaviour that indicate a deeper underlying fear.
+Leadership observation skills are invaluable for good school culture and climate.

-For example, a perceptive school leader may notice that a teacher seems to be reluctant to take on new responsibilities or initiatives, even though they are well qualified and capable.
-Upon further observation and conversation, the leader may discover that the teacher has a fear of failure and is hesitant to take on anything that might lead to a negative outcome.
+For example, a perceptive school leader may notice that a teacher seems reluctant to take on new responsibilities or initiatives, even though they are well-qualified and capable.
+Upon further observation and conversation, the leader may discover that the teacher fears failure and is hesitant to take on anything that might lead to a negative outcome.

 8. The Mask

-Sharp leaders notice when people are wearing a mask.
+Educators with leadership observation skills notice when people are wearing a mask.
 They pick up on repressed anger, emotions, and issues bubbling beneath the surface.
-They can definitely see the pain under the surface of many people’s outer masks that say “thanks, I’m fine.”
+They can definitely see the pain under the surface of many people’s outer masks that say, “Thanks, I’m fine.”
 This may manifest as a staff member putting on a “happy face” when they are actually struggling or hiding their true emotions.
 A perceptive leader can use this awareness to build trust with their colleagues and staff members and create a supportive work environment where everyone feels comfortable being their

-The art of noticing is all about being in the present moment and keeping your eyes open.
-Highly perceptive people notice the things that many others miss because they pay full attention to the people around them.
+The art of noticing through leadership observation skills is all about being in the present moment and keeping your eyes open.
+Highly perceptive people notice what many others miss because they pay full attention to those around them.

 Contact GSE Soon 👇